ANTsX/ANTsRNet/README.md

 # ANTsRNet

 A collection of deep learning architectures ported to the R language and tools for basic medical image processing.
-Based on `keras` and `tensorflow`.
+Based on `keras` and `tensorflow` with cross-compatibility with our python analog [ANTsPyNet](https://github.com/ntustison/ANTsPyNet/).

 Applications available at [ANTsRNet Apps](https://github.com/ANTsRNet).